Scenic hikes to smash out in a morning

 Also on Mt Nebo, Thylogale Track is a fantastic family expedition.
 Flat and gorgeous, the walk is 4km one-way and you can descend down the road, but it’s safer to just go back the way you came for an 8km round trip.
 Takes about two hours.

 Where to eat: Trek back down the mountain and dine at The Flying Nun Café for an upscale lunch inside an old church.
-Samford Village also has plenty of great cafes.
+Samford Village also has plenty of great cafes including Samford Patisserie & Cafe and Canter & Colt.

 This adventurous 10km hike is one of Brisbane’s hidden gems, rarely explored by even the locals.
 Just off marked trails, this track begins along some ridges that might be physically demanding though it evens out not long after.
 Mostly just take left turns at the junctions – just backtrack if you hit the lake – then catch some of that suburban bliss as you walk back through the streets.
 Allow two hours.

-Where to eat: Grab a picnic hamper for two from the Green Tree Frog Café and relax by the lake.
+Where to eat: Grab a picnic hamper for two from Walkabout Creek Cafe and relax by the lake.

 This one’s an easy, very flat (and wheelchair or pram-friendly) walk through perhaps Brisbane’s best wetlands.
 Indigenous totems pockmark the wetlands in a celebration of storied culture, the foliage changes every few hundred metres, and a diverse range of amazing wildlife are reason enough to keep the cameras ready.
 At the end of the walk, a bird-watching hut is a good spot to rest and find out more about the bird life.